danielatuesta55/python-challenge-JDAP/README.md

 On this repository the reader will encounter my solution to the homework assignment Python.
 The repository is organized in folders and a README.md (The file you are currently reading).
 Here is the list of the folders and its contents so you can navigate through them.

-1. Images: In this folder you will find the images for the instructions provided by the institution.
-You can skip this folder if you want.
+1. Images: In this folder you will find the images for the instructions provided by the institution. *You can skip this folder if you want*.
 2. PyBank: In this folder you will find all the solutions for the PyBank excercise.
-Insided the folder you will find two other folders: 1.
-Resources: This fodler contains the CSV files I used.
-2. analysis: This folder holds my text file that has the results from my analysis.
+Insided the folder you will find two other folders:
+   * 1. ''Resources'': This fodler contains the CSV files I used.
+   * 2. ''analysis'': This folder holds my text file that has the results from my analysis.
 3. Pypoll In this folder you will find all the solutions for the PyPoll excercise.
-Insided the folder you will find two other folders: 1.
-Resources: This fodler contains the CSV files I used.
-2. analysis: This folder holds my text file that has the results from my analysis.
+Insided the folder you will find two other folders:
+   * 1. "Resources": This fodler contains the CSV files I used.
+   * 2. "analysis"": This folder holds my text file that has the results from my analysis.

 I hope you find my work to not only be complete but displaying all the knowledge learned throughout this portion of the Data Science Bootcamp at Northwestern University.